-Development of mathematical concepts and teaching strategies for EC-6.
+This course focuses on the development of mathematical concepts and teaching strategies for EC-6.
 Emphasis on problem solving with manipulative and curriculum materials appropriate for use with EC-6 students.
 Field experiences required.

 Prerequisite: MATH 3032 and Admission to Teacher Education Program.